browserengineering/book/book/invalidation.md

 There's also a reference to `width` in the `layout` method for computing `x` positions.
 For now you can just use `get` here.

-Now all that's left are the various types of replaced content.
+Finally, there are the various types of replaced content.
 In `InputLayout`, the width only depends on the zoom level:

 ``` {.python}